 - Focused off-site investigation.
 This intervention will check a carrier’s compliance with the regulations and verify performance in BASIC areas in which the carrier has struggled.
 The carrier will send investigators requested records, and respond to any follow-up requests.
 For example, if the carrier has a poor BASIC score in Driver Fitness, the focused off-site investigation would concentrate on Driver Fitness issues.

 - Focused on-site investigation.
 Involves a "narrow" on-site audit of a carrier based on areas of poor performance.
-For example, if the carrier has a poor Vehicle BASIC score, the focused on-site investigation would concentrate on vehicle issues.
+For example, if the carrier has a poor Vehicle Maintenance BASIC score, the focused on-site investigation would concentrate on vehicle and cargo securement issues.

 - Cooperative safety plan.
 Following a focused investigation or comprehensive review, the FMCSA may request that the carrier develop a cooperative safety plan intended to correct performance.
 The plan needs to be submitted to FMCSA and approved.